friendly-bits/geoip-shell/Documentation/DETAILS.md

 `geoip-shell <on|off>` : Enable or disable the main geoblocking chain (via a rule in the base geoip chain)

-`geoip-shell stop` : Kill any running geoip-shell processes, remove geoip-shell firewall rules and disable the geoblocking chain
+`geoip-shell stop` : Kill any running geoip-shell processes, remove geoip-shell firewall rules and unload ip sets

 `geoip-shell status`
 * Displays information on the current state of geoip blocking